angelackennedy/roleout-app/SETUP.md

 **Powers the Search page and hashtag discovery!**

+### 10. Notifications System
+File: `supabase-notifications-schema.sql`

+Creates the complete notifications system:
+- `notifications` table with user_id, actor_id, type (like/comment/follow), post_id, read_at
+- RLS policies: Users can only view/update their own notifications
+- Indexes on user_id, created_at, and unread status
+- **Automatic triggers** that create notifications when:
+  - Someone likes your post (inserts into `post_likes`)
+  - Someone comments on your post (inserts into `post_comments`)
+  - Someone follows you (inserts into `follows`)

+**Real-time notifications with automatic triggers!** Bell icon shows unread count and updates instantly.

 ## Storage Buckets Summary

 After running all SQL files, you should have these buckets: